OutSystems/docs-product/src/building-apps/ui/multilingual-tp/translation-management.md

 ---
-summary: How to export text for translation and import back translated text.
+summary: Learn how to manage translations in OutSystems 11 (O11) by exporting and importing language resources using Excel or .resX formats.
 tags:
 locale: en-us
 guid: f5ec781d-b346-4f47-b4cc-1ccb94a50312